narwhalacademy/zebra-crossing/README.md

 - [Ask Google](https://support.google.com/websearch/answer/9554939?hl=en) and [Bing](https://www.microsoft.com/en-ca/concern/bing) to remove search results pointing to pages with your personal information on them.
 - Follow the Cyber Civil Rights Initiative's [guide to get policy-violating posts/media removed from social networks](https://www.cybercivilrights.org/online-removal).
-- Pay 💰 [DeleteMe](https://joindeleteme.com/), [PrivacyDuck](https://www.privacyduck.com/) or [Reputation Defender](https://www.reputationdefender.com/) to remove your information from English-language public and paywalled sites.
-See if you qualify for one of their [PrivacyDuck's discount programs](https://www.privacyduck.com/discount-programs/).
+- If you're willing to pay 💰, [Yael Grauer](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List#paid-options) recommends using [DeleteMe](https://joindeleteme.com/) and [Kanary](https://www.thekanary.com/) to remove your information from English-language public and paywalled sites.
 - If you want to do it yourself, check out Yael Grauer's [Big Ass Data Broker Opt-Out List](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List) and [PrivacyDuck's guides](https://www.privacyduck.com/resources/)).
 (To be 100% thorough, use these on top of paid services.)
 - Remember that information removal requests takes time to process and often require repeated attempts.